(This swimming with whale sharks in Cancun mega-adventure was published by Viator.)

 To prepare to swim along the sharks, we were instructed to don our masks, snorkels, and fins, perch on the wooden rail of the boat, and wait for the signal.
 The bobbing of the boat proved this to be more difficult than anticipated as each of our small group clasped the rail and tried to maintain our balance.

-When we were at last directed to jump into the water, Csaba guided us to the closest shark and we glided along until it swam by.
+After what seemed like an eternity, Csaba gave us the signal and I slid into the water.
+I panicked for a moment, as water rushed into the low-quality snorkel tube I’d been given, and I lamenting not having brought my own great snorkeling gear.
+After recovering, Csaba guided us to the closest shark and we glided along until it swam by.
 Although they are fast, they did not seem to be bothered at all by the swimmers nearby.
 What magnificent creatures they are!
 The first dive was somewhat intimidating, but we were allowed to do several, at each one I found myself more wonderstruck than the previous, as I was able to relax and really get a good look at their spots and the length and colors of their gills.

 The last dive in was the best…. as soon as I was submerged, my eyes went wide as I saw the five-foot open mouth (catching the microscopic plankton) seemingly coming straight at me.
 Even though I knew I was not part of its meal plan, it was a terrifying sight, and I may or may not have screamed a little through my snorkel.
 The shark, however, was unconcerned and made a gentle turn to the left.
 There was never any danger whatsoever.